 In addition to methodological innovations, other scientific highlights from CamCAN include demonstrations that: i) the effects of age on functional connectivity depend on the state in which that connectivity is measured, questioning the sufficiency of purely resting-state approaches (Geerligs et al., 2015), ii) adjusting for age-related vascular changes is important when analysing fMRI activations (Tsvetanov et al, 2015) and fMRI connectivity (Tsvetanov et al, 2016), iii) age attenuates sensorimotor prediction errors (Wolpe et al, 2016), iv) age has dissociable effects on the latency of neural processing measured with MEG (Price et al., 2017), v) memory for negative stimuli (but not for positive or neutral stimuli) is more sensitive to sub-clinical levels of depression than a standard neuropsychological test (Schweizer et al., 2017), vi) there is age-related differentiation of brain and cognition, particularly concerning white-matter and memory (de Mooij et al., 2018), and vii) that mid-life social, physical and intellectual activities provide a form of “cognitive reserve” that protects fluid intelligence against brain atrophy in later life (Chan et al., 2018).
 One of the benefits of CamCAN is the ability to address larger questions about the relationship between memory and other aspects of cognition, as well as how they relate to a wider range of brain, physiological and genetic variables.

 In addition to CamCAN, we have also run smaller-scale experiments.
 For example, we have explored the effect of age on fast mapping (Greve et al., 2014) and multinomial models of source memory (Cooper et al, 2017), and are currently examining whether age exerts differential effects on the two ends of the U-shaped congruency dimension that is predicted by SLIMM.
-Together with Jon Simons and Ali Trelle, we argued that age-related memory deficits reflect a combination of representational and retrieval problems (Trelle et al, 2017).
+Together with Jon Simons and Ali Trelle, we argued that age-related memory deficits reflect a combination of representational and retrieval problems, using evidence from both behaviour (Trelle et al, 2017) and imaging (Trelle et al, 2019).
 This extends our prior work with Audrey Duarte, examining how recollection (Duarte et al, 2008) and familiarity (Duarte et al, 2010), and their neural correlates, change with age.

 Early functional fMRI studies of health individuals did not have the spatial or temporal resolution to distinguish the functions of different sub-regions within the MTL, such as hippocampus versus perirhinal cortex (Henson, 2005), at least not at the level of stringency I have proposed necessary for claiming functional dissociations (Henson, 2006a).
 With Bernhard Staresina however, we were able to analyse intracranial ERP data from patients undergoing surgery, which provide sufficient temporal and spatial resolution to reveal dissociable temporal stages within hippocampus and perirhinal cortex associated with source and item memory respectively (Staresina et al, 2013a).
 Note however that this evidence for functional segregation of hippocampus and perirhinal cortex does not imply that hippocampus damage would only impair one type of memory (e.g, source memory), since these regions no doubt interact across time to optimise memory retrieval.